 In a notice sent to the NSE in November last year, Affelka SA, the majority shareholder in 7-UP Plc, had proposed to buy out the 171,542,574 ordinary shares of 50 kobo each representing the 26.78% of the company’s issued share capital that it does not own at N112.70 per share.

 In a notice sent to the Nigerian Stock Exchange (NSE) this week, Affelka SA the majority shareholder in 7-UP Plc revised its offer for all the shares it does not own to N125 per share.
 The revised offer was at a 22.6% premium to the last traded share price of the company on January 9 2018 and a premium to the 27.6% premium to the August 10, 2017 which was the last date prior to the announcement of the proposal by Affleka.

 Likely benefits from going private

 Going private, will enable the company raise capital without the regulatory bureaucracy, or seeking approval from shareholders.
-7UP has been racked with losses for several years running.
+7UP has been racked with losses since 2016.